BES-QSIG/blogdown_source/content/courses/advancingR.md

 date = 2018-11-20
 # lastmod = 2018-11-20

-draft = true  # Is this a draft? true/false
+draft = false  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
 type = "docs"  # Do not modify.